Witness a hidden world of whimsical and strange beauty in the smallest district in Rome, Quartiere Coppedè.

 There are no cafes or restaurants in the area – Quartiere Coppedè is simply for exploring.
 There are no metro stations close by, the easiest public transport would be to catch a tram or bus to the stop Buenos Aires.

-Best Things to See at Quartiere Coppedè
+Things to See in Quartiere Coppedè

-The arch at the entrance to Quartiere Coppedè
+The Monumental Arch Entrance to Quartiere Coppedè

 The dramatic arched entranceway (pictured in the photos) is the main entrance to the quarter on Via Dora.
 A hanging iron chandelier of floral twisted tendrils and seahorse motifs beckons the eye into a hidden world.

-The Fountain of the Frogs
+Piazza Mincio and The Fountain of the Frogs

-The Fontana delle Rane (fountain of the frogs) was designed in 1924 by Gino Coppedè.
+The heart of Quartiere Coppedè is Piazza Mincio, where the famous Fontana delle Rane (Fountain of the Frogs) stands.
+Designed by architect Gino Coppedè in the 1920s, the fountain became legendary when the Beatles jumped into it after a concert at the renowned nearby club Piper.
 The work was intended to be a tribute to Bernini’s turtle fountain and the low level of the pond and the well-structured lively composition are features that remind us of his work.
-The Fountain of the Frogs is also famous because, after a concert at the renowned nearby club Piper, the Beatles took a bath there, fully clothed.

 The Spider Palace